-Use the below tools to improve your page speed.
+Use the below tools to improve a website's page speed.

-Test how well the CSS delivery of your web page is optimized and learn how to improve the delivery.
+Test how well the CSS delivery of a web page is optimized and subsequently learn how to improve it.

-Automatically compress your CSS scripts and files into a much smaller size.
+Automatically compress CSS scripts and files to a much smaller file size.
 Minimizing the file size improves page speed.

-Check whether your website has GZIP enabled and how well it compresses your web files.
+Check if your website has gzip or Brotli compression enabled and how well it compresses your web files.

-Test the image delivery to learn what you can do to optimize the usage of your images for page speed.
+Test a website to find unoptimized images and learn what you can do to optimize the images for better page speed.

-Minify the file size of PNG images to speed up page load times.
+Minify the file size of PNG images to speed up page loading times.

 Compress JPEG images to the smallest size to improve page speed.

-Combine and save multiple images into one to reduce the number of HTTP requests.
+Combine multiple images to one image file to reduce the number of HTTP requests.

-Check whether your files are cached or not and by which method.
+Check which files are cached on a website and by which method.

-Check your web page for broken links, images, scripts, etc.. so you can remove these requests from your web pages.
+Check a web page for broken links, images, scripts, etc.. so you can replace/remove them from.

-Check how many (and which type of) HTTP requests your web page makes.
+Check how many (and which type of) HTTP requests a web page makes.
 Reduce requests to improve page load times.

-Encode web files into a Base64 string to reduce the amount of HTTP requests made by your web pages.
+Encode web files to a Base64 string to reduce the amount of HTTP requests that are being made by a web page.

-Remove line breaks and unnecessary whitespace to minify web documents and reduce the file size.
+Remove line breaks and unnecessary whitespace to minify web files (ie. HTML) and reduce the file size.

 Test whether a website's server has keep-alive enabled.